structr/structr/structr-app/src/main/resources/structr/docs/5-API Reference/2-Functions.md

 Allows the user to insert a script snippet into the import queue for later execution.
 Useful in situations where a script should run after a long-running import job, or if the script should run in a separate transaction that is independent of the calling transaction.
-The `title` parameter is optional and is displayed in the structr admin UI in the Importer section and in the notification messages when a script is started or finished.
+The `title` parameter is optional and is displayed in the Structr admin UI in the Importer section and in the notification messages when a script is started or finished.
 The `onFinish` parameter is a script snippet which will be called when the process finishes (successfully or with an exception).
 A parameter `jobInfo` is injected in the context of the `onFinish` function (see `job_info()` for more information on this object).